timescale/docs/mst/migrate-to-cloud.md

 ---
-title: Migrate your Managed Service for TimescaleDB data to Timescale Cloud
+title: Migrate your Managed Service for TimescaleDB data to Timescale
-excerpt: Migrate to Timescale Cloud from Managed Service for TimescaleDB
+excerpt: Migrate to Timescale from Managed Service for TimescaleDB
 products: [mst, cloud]
 keywords: [data migration]
 ---

-# Migrate your Managed Service for TimescaleDB data to Timescale Cloud
+# Migrate your Managed Service for TimescaleDB data to Timescale

-If you prefer Timescale Cloud's features, you can migrate your data from Managed Service for TimescaleDB to Timescale Cloud using the Hypershift tool.
+If you prefer Timescale's features, you can migrate your data from Managed Service for TimescaleDB to Timescale using the Hypershift tool.
 To learn about hypershift, see the [migration section][migration].

 [migration]: /use-timescale/:currentVersion:/migration/